HernanG234/proyecto/README.md

 **LATCHK** requires **-mavx2** and **-mfma** flags to work, they're currently disabled and LATCHK's code commented as one of our laptops didn't support **avx2** nor **fma**.
-If your hardware supports them, you can add the flags to the Makefile an uncomment that part of the code. (**BAFT** and **LOCKY** also compiled with these optimizations and didn't work properly, code is not commented though as they work just fine without this.
+If your hardware supports them, you can uncomment the lines in the options.cmake file an uncomment that part of the code. (**BAFT** and **LOCKY** also compiled with these optimizations and didn't work properly, code is not commented though as they work just fine without this.
 Again, if **avx2** and **fma** *are* supported, add them to the Makefile).